ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-discuss what is known (if anything) about the correct operation of the mechanisms with some of the equipment that can be installed in the current Internet, e.g., routers, transparent proxies, WAN optimizers, intrusion detection systems, home routers, and the like.
+discuss what is known (if anything) about the correct operation of the mechanisms with some of the equipment that can be installed in the current Internet, e.g., routers, transparent proxies, WAN optimizers, intrusion detection syms, home routers, and the like.

 As a similar concern, if the proposal